 Understanding user intent and context, and not focusing only on the data-centric problem, is harder to do (IT and infosec teams must have an open dialogue with app and data owners) but more worthwhile to right-size security and reduce the time to contain insider threat incidents.

 Benefit #3: Contribute to a stronger security culture

 As previously mentioned, research shows that more than half of insider threat incidents are due to carelessness and accidental usage scenarios.
 Building a sustainable security culture that drives behaviour change is therefore critical to remediating these incidents and evolving your ITM programme to focus on more complex insider threat scenarios.

 There’s also a distinct difference between monitoring and surveillance:

 - Monitoring collects data and is considered asset-focused (endpoints, mobile devices, apps, etc.).

-- Surveillance aims to provide a holistic picture of a specific person through their behaviors, identities and other people-centric activities.
+- Surveillance aims to provide a holistic picture of a specific person through their behaviours, identities and other people-centric activities.

 Surveillance sounds daunting, and you can’t simply throw products at the issue.
-Instead, you need to start with a well-thought-out program and have good technologies to support it.
+Instead, you need to start with a well-thought-out programme and have good technologies to support it.

-Users and organizations, and even works councils, are willing to accept monitoring and surveillance activities given that they understand “why” and agree with the “use case” constraints for monitoring and surveillance activities.
-This is also why it’s critical to integrate your security awareness training with your ITM program—especially for dealing with the high volume of careless events.
+Users and organisations, and even works councils, are willing to accept monitoring and surveillance activities given that they understand “why” and agree with the “use case” constraints for monitoring and surveillance activities.
+This is also why it’s critical to integrate your security awareness training with your ITM programme—especially for dealing with the high volume of careless events.